Azx5G/fetchip-rb/README.md

 ## Usage

-1. Ensure Ruby is installed on your system.
+1. Ensure Ruby is installed on your system (use the installation script if needed).
 2. Download the `fetchip-rb.rb` script.
 3. Run the script in your terminal using the command `ruby fetchip-rb.rb`.
 4. IP address information will appear in the terminal.

 ## License